vmware/terraform-provider-nsxt/website/docs/r/logical_switch.html.markdown

 layout: "nsxt"
 page_title: "NSXT: nsxt_logical_switch"
 sidebar_current: "docs-nsxt-resource-logical-switch"
-description: A resource to configure a logical switch in NSX.
+description: A resource to configure overlay logical switch in NSX.
 ---

 # nsxt_logical_switch

-This resource provides a method to create a logical switch in NSX.
+This resource provides a method to create overlay logical switch in NSX.
 Virtual machines can then be connected to the appropriate logical switch for the desired topology and network connectivity.

 ## Example Usage